MicrosoftDocs/dynamics365smb-docs/business-central/across-workflow.md

   * Instant flows that are manually triggered by the **Automate** action from lists, cards, and document pages.

     Create and manually trigger a Power Automate flow on a [!INCLUDE[prod_short](includes/prod_short.md)] record, such as a customer, item, or sales order, with options to manipulate information both internally and externally (using integrated tools).

+* Approval workflows based on built-in workflow templates

+  On the **Workflow Templates** page, you can see all available workflows.
+The trial version of [!INCLUDE[prod_short](includes/prod_short.md)] includes many pre-configured workflows represented by workflow templates you can copy to create new ones.
+When you open a template from the **Workflow Templates** page, and the workflow name starts with *MS-*, then the template was added by Microsoft.

 ## Power Automate flows